-The Sony Cyber-shot DSC-RX100 V and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in October 2016 and August 2017.
+The Sony Cyber-shot DSC-RX100 V and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in October 2016 and August 2017.
 The RX100 V is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and an APS-C (M100) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 V vs Canon M100

-The side-by-side display below illustrates the physical size and weight of the Sony RX100 V and the Canon M100.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony RX100 V and the Canon M100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably larger (22 percent) than the Sony RX100 V. In this context, it is worth noting that neither the RX100 V nor the M100 are weather-sealed.